The struggle is real, and recruiter burnout is at an all time high.

 A staggering 98% now report feeling burnt out at work in the last six months, a recent study found.

-2022 is bringing a variety of fresh recruiting challenges, from uncertain labor markets and tighter budgets to increased pressure as companies institute hiring freezes.
+2023 is bringing a variety of fresh recruiting challenges, from uncertain labor markets and tighter budgets to the pressure of hiring freezes and layoffs.

 So what can we do to prevent and treat recruiter burnout?